hyperkarmic/obsidian/obsidian-order/PWA/Untitled.md

 At their heart, **Progressive Web Apps** are just web applications.
 Using progressive enhancement, new capabilities are enabled in modern browsers.
 Using `service workers` and a `web app manifest`, a web application can be converted into a `PWA`.
 If the new capabilities aren't available, users still get the core experience.

+***
+PWA:Can also run without an active internet connection

+-   Receive push notifications even when minimized

+-   It looks like a mobile app when launched from the home screen
+***

 #PWA